SEAN: July continues to exist, despite the best efforts of calendar cancellers. What manga do we have?

 ASH: To Your Eternity has my attention.
 (And probably the attention of even more people now that there’s an anime adaptation.)

-MELINDA: Oh, hm.
+MJ: Oh, hm.
 I may have to check it out.

 SEAN: Digitally we get Saving Sweets for After-Hours (Sweets wa Teiji no Ato de).
 It’s from Kodansha’s Palcy, and stars a tall beauty who nevertheless has no romance in her life as men seem to want her to dominate them.
 Her fortunes change, however, when she meets a co-worker with a secret.
 This may appeal to Sweat and Soap fans.